Set up subscriptions so customers can buy the same product on a recurring basis.

 Can a customer buy a subscription with a gift card?

-No. Gift cards can't be applied to subscription products.
+No. Your customers can't use gift cards to purchase subscription products.

 Do Commerce API integrations work with subscription products?